-The rights and remedies pertaining to a student loan are very different than those for other loans, if your loan is federally subsidized.
+The rights and remedies pertaining to a student loan debt are different than those for other loans, especially if your loan is federally subsidized.

 You can face collection action for the rest of your life if you default on the loan, as the debt has no statute of limitations, unlike other types of debt.
 You may have to come up with an alternate plan to deal with your student debt if you have been simply ignoring your student loan debt in the hope that it will eventually go away.

 Whereas other types of debt require a lawsuit to be filed against you by your creditor, a student loan debt has no such requirement, meaning that your wages can be garnished or your tax refund taken to pay back the loan.

 However, a collection agency trying to collect payment on a federal student loan debt is first required to send you a letter notifying you of their intent, and it’s important to take action if you get one.
 You only have a short length of time to take action if you receive such a letter, and the worst thing you can do is simply ignore the communication.

 If you receive a letter, you are entitled to ask for an administration, as well as documentation regarding your loan.
 You should consider talking to a bankruptcy attorney if you have received a letter, or the collection agency is already garnishing your wages.

 Another of the long-lasting consequences of defaulting on your student loans or having them sold to collection agencies is that it can impact the debtors’ credit scores for up to seven years.